JGarnica22/PSlab/trackViewer/README.md

 wd=/mnt/unit/$USER/.../trackviewer
 ````

-Create new directories to work:
+Create new directory to work:
 ````
 cd $wd
 mkdir bam_to_bw && cd "$_"
 ````

-Download bam files or move them into bam_to_bw directory
+Download bam files or move them into bam_to_bw directory.
 <br/>

-### 2. Create an index file (.bai) for each bam file in the direcotry using `samtools` and then convert bam files into bigwigs with`bamCoverage` and store them in data folder to be used by `RStudio`.
+### 2. Create an index file (.bai) for each bam file in the direcotry using `samtools` and then convert bam files into bigwigs with `bamCoverage` and store them in data folder to be used by `RStudio`.

 ````
 for f in $(find . -name "*.bam" -exec basename {} \;)